Rose Street Theatre Club

 Future Programme

-6 December 'John Rutter’s Christmas Celebration'
+4 December | 'John Rutter’s Christmas Celebration' Royal Philharmonic Orchestra |

-Royal Albert Hall (evening)
+Royal Albert Hall (matinee) |

 For more information see the club's website.

-Annual Report (March 2023)
+Annual Report (March 2025)

 The Theatre Club continues to be in good health, both from a financial and a membership perspective.
 We provide fellowship and friendship to those already within the Church and also to many who have no previous Church connection, and feel we meet the social needs of our community in a very practical way.
-Our varied and comprehensive range of activities are particularly appreciated by those who are on their own, and who are most unlikely to travel into London’s theatre-land by themselves, and we have seen many friendships established that extend beyond the club’s activities.
+Our varied and comprehensive range of activities are particularly appreciated by those who are on their own, and who are unlikely to travel into London’s theatre-land by themselves, and we have seen many friendships established that extend beyond the club’s activities.

 Tony King